ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 This method assumes you already have installed hoomd-blue and tensorflow.
-You could do that, for example, via ``conda install -c conda-forge hoomd==2.5.2 tbb-devel``.
+You could do that, for example, via ``conda install -c conda-forge hoomd==2.5.2``.
 Remember that pip is recommneded for installing tensorflow.
 Here are steps **after** installing hoomd-blue

 .. code:: bash